By Joseph M. DiTomaso, Matthew L. Brooks, Edith B. Allen, and Ralph Minnich

 49 pages, color photographs throughout

-We no longer have printed copies of this report but you may download a FREE electronic version.View a pdf of this report (2.6 MB).
+We no longer have printed copies of this report but you may download a FREE electronic version.View PDF of the Use of Fire as a Tool for Controlling Invasive Plants (2.6 MB).

 Fire is one of the oldest tools used by humans to manage vegetation.
 Its use can be traced back to pre-historic times when it was used to manipulate vegetation to improve opportunities for hunting wildlife and to increase production of plant species that were used for food, textiles, shelter, and other practical applications.
 Modern use of fire in wildland areas increased during the latter part of the 1900s.
 “Prescribed fire” has been used to reduce hazardous fuel loads, restore historical disturbance regimes, improve forage and habitat for game and livestock species, and promote biodiversity.
 In some cases, fire has also been used to manage invasive plant species.
 Much of what we currently know about using fire to manage vegetation-and to control invasive plant species in particular-has been derived from studies of cropland systems.
 However, there are many fundamental differences between cropland and wildland settings, and our ability to use effects observed in croplands to predict effects that may occur in wildlands is limited.
 Some of these fundamental differences include the timing of fires, fuel types, fire types, other treatments that come before or after burning, and the types of invasive plants that are targeted.